HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/red_houses.md

 - Use doors to block damage and frustrate your enemies.
   - The door in the Bedroom is particularly effective at this, and useful if you have no weapons.

-# Trivia

-- The Red House was designed by platonthek.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)